NLNOG/ring-web/content/introduction.md

 The following requirements are mandatory:

-* Clean Ubuntu 18.04 Bionic Beaver 64-bit (amd64/x86_64) Server Edition installation (no special packages are required except openssh-server)
+* Clean Ubuntu 22.04 Jammy Jellyfish 64-bit (amd64/x86_64) Server Edition installation (no special packages are required except openssh-server)
 * 64 bit CPU
 * 1 globally reachable and unique statically configured **IPv6** address
 * No packet filtering between your RING node and the internet